limitstory/EVMMv2/docs/setup.md

 For experimental simplicity and deterministic behavior, the implementation **assumes passwordless (`NOPASSWD`) sudo access** for the executing user.

-This design choice reflects the controlled experimental environment used in the evaluation and is intended to eliminate interactive privilege prompts during runtime control.
+This design choice reflects the controlled experimental environment used in the evaluation and eliminates interactive privilege prompts during runtime control.

 ## 0) Install Required Packages
 ```bash